 There are also showers to rinse off at and a playground for kids.
 Stay late if you can, you won’t want to miss the sky turn to a fiery orange at sunset.

 Recommended by Lee and Stacey from One Trip at a Time

 A great way to while away a couple of hours and see most of the area around the waterfront is to take a harbor cruise.

 There are two hour-long options available which cover different parts of the harbor, but you can also do both, back-to-back to see everything.

-On the north harbor cruise, you’ll get a great view of the San Diego skyline as you head past some marinas.
+You’ll get a great view of the San Diego skyline on the north harbor cruise as you head past some marinas.

 The south cruise heads into San Diego Bay past the USS Midway, a World War II aircraft carrier.
 Opposite this, you’ll probably also see current US Navy aircraft carriers in the dock.

-As you head towards, and under, the Coronado bridge you sail past the Coronado waterfront as well as the Naval Amphibious Base which is home of the US Navy SEAL’s.
+As you head towards and under the Coronado bridge, you sail past the Coronado waterfront as well as the Naval Amphibious Base, which is home to the US Navy seals.

 Both tours are well-narrated, so you don’t miss out on any of the sights, and the boats offer snacks and drinks for sale to enjoy during your cruise.